-We generally grant RSUs to newly hired employees shortly after the employee's start date and subject to prior approval of the Compensation Committee.
+We generally grant RSUs to newly hired employees shortly after the employee's start date and on an annual basis, in each case subject to prior approval of the Compensation Committee.
 All employees are eligible for merit-based equity grants periodically throughout the year, subject to the approval of the Compensation Committee.
 We do not time the granting of equity awards to coordinate with the release of material non-public information.